yhakeem/jfs-arrays-loops-strings/README.md

 Lesson on Java Arrays, ArrayLists, Loops, Strings
 ## Directions to Clone and load in IntelliJ

-- Go to this [Repo](https://github.com/ocskier/arrays-loops-strings-debrief.git) and FORK this repository onto your github
+- Go to this [Repo](https://github.com/DevCoder0x0/jfs-arrays-loops-strings) and FORK this repository onto your github
-- Copy the HTTPS URL from the "Code" button on your GH
+- Copy the HTTPS URL from the "Code" button on your GitHub
 - Open your terminal (Git bash) and navigate to the appropriate location where you wish to save the folder to and run
 ```bash
 git clone URL-you-Copied-goes-here